-Diffusion User Guide: Commit HooksPhorge User Documentation (Application User Guides)
+Diffusion User Guide: Commit HooksPhorge Administrator and User Documentation (Application User Guides)

 Guide to commit hooks in hosted repositories.

 Phorge installs pre-receive/pre-commit hooks in hosted repositories automatically.
 They enforce a few rules automatically (like preventing dangerous changes unless a repository is configured to allow them).
 They can also enforce more complex rules via Herald, using the "Commit Hook: Branches/Tags/Bookmarks" and "Commit Hook: Commit Content" rule types.

 Herald rules are flexible, and can express many of the most common hooks that are often installed on repositories (like protecting branches, restricting access to repositories, and requiring review).